7 Key Differences between Direct vs Regular Mutual Funds

 For example, maintaining a track record of portfolio investment is important for one investor while keeping proper tax documentation for tax filing is important for other while some investors also look for experts who can help them in facilitating redemption process and so on.

 None of these services are included in direct mutual fund plans.
-So this is again one of the main differences between a regular mutual plan and direct mutual fund plan as regular plan includes all of these customized features.
+So this is again another difference between direct and regular mutual funds as regular plans include all of these customized features.

 Are Regular plans better than direct plans?